-- 1. From Start, select All apps then Acer.
-Select Acer Recovery Management in the list of Acer apps. - 2.
+- 1. From Start, type 'Recovery' in the Cortana search box and then select Acer Recovery Management in the list of apps. - 2.
 Select the Backup tab and click Get started for Backup wireless and LAN drivers.
 Choose a folder to save your drivers and select OK.